fedora-infra/sqlalchemy-helpers/README.md

 This project contains a tools to use SQLAlchemy and Alembic in a project.

-It has a Flask integration, and other framework integrations could be added in the future.
+It has Flask and FastAPI integrations, and other framework integrations could be added in the future.

 The full documentation is [on ReadTheDocs](https://sqlalchemy-helpers.readthedocs.io).